 Learning how to fix your sleep schedule is especially important at the moment as life changes day-by-day, so many of us believe that sleep should be the last thing on our minds.
 But as it's been proven time and time again that without sleep, we can't function in our daily lives.

 Our sleep schedules have been disturbed, that much is for sure.
-Many of us are feeling tired all the time and having weird, vivid dreams.
-Even if you don’t think that you’re sleeping any differently, the change from your regular day to how you’re functioning now will likely be impacting your sleep in some way.
+Many of us are feeling tired all the time and continuously not meeting the recommended amount of deep sleep needed.
+Even if you don't think that you're sleeping any differently, the change from your regular day to how you're functioning now will likely be impacting your sleep in some way.

 Sleep Behaviour and Environment Expert, James Wilson AKA The Sleep Geek knows all about this.
 “We put a lot of pressure on ourselves to have a working day that’s like a normal working day.
 And while it’s good to have a normal routine, the routine has to be fit for now not based on what you used to do.”